pintub/design-patterns/src/main/java/Structural/Decorator/README.md

         - Both looks similar.
 But Decorator can recursively add more than one topping like a stack, which is not possible in Adapter
     - vs Composite (Because of recursion)
         - Think of Decorator as a topping and Composite as a tree of components with same behavior .
 Both for different purpose.
-        - Decorator recursively adding toppings (Base behavior + Topping1 + Topping2 so on...)
+        - Decorator recursively adding toppings (Base behavior + Topping1 + Topping2 so on...) <br/>
-        Composite recursively traverse through tree and sums/aggregates the behavior of all components .
+        Composite ~recursively~ iteratively traverse through tree and sums/aggregates the behavior of all components .
         - `3rd Feb,2022` I think, for Decorator order of behavior matters(eg, base pizza -> then sauce -> then
           jaleppino) , but not in composite